A Timeline of Historical Events.

 - January 9-10: Col. John C. Fremont and troops camp at Rancho San Francisco.

 - January 12: Col. John C. Fremont and troops pass through Fremont's Pass.

-- January 13: General Andres Pico surrenders to Col. John C. Fremont in the Capitulation of Cahuenga.
+- January 13: Mexican Gen. Andres Pico surrenders to U.S. Col. John C. Fremont in the Capitulation of Cahuenga.

 - January 24: James Marshall discovers gold at Sutter's Mill.

 - February 2: Treaty of Guadalupe Hidalgo ends Mexican-American War; California, Arizona, New Mexico and Texas become U.S. possessions.

 - March: Bennett-Arcan party leaves Wisconsin in search of gold.